twbot/AirTalk/README.md

 # AirTalk
-Bluetooth communication app to allow seamless voice communication to individuals in your surroundings.
+iOS app that uses bluetooth to allow seamless voice communication to individuals in your immediate surroundings.